Andrew Robinson (Neighbours): Storylines

-Backstory

 Andrew is the only son of Paul Robinson and Christina Alessi.
-There was an initial quarrel between Paul and Christina over what he should be called, with Christina keen on naming him Benito after her uncle and Paul intent on Paul Robinson Junior.
+There was an initial quarrel between Paul and Christina over what he should be called, with Christina keen on naming him Benito after her uncle (George Spartels) and Paul intent on Paul Robinson Junior.
 They eventually settled on Andrew and he was christened soon after.
 Within the first eighteen months of his life, Andrew experienced considerable turmoil, with Paul suffering a nervous breakdown after experiencing financial difficulties and the breakdown of Christina and Paul's marriage after Paul had an affair with Christina's sister.
 Andrew was then in the midst of a custody battle, but Paul and Christina patched up their differences before leaving to run a branch of Lassiter's in Hawaii.
 The family did not settle there for long as Paul was forced to go on the run after framing his brother-in-law Philip Martin (Ian Rawlings) for fraud.
 They moved to Brazil for a while, but eventually Paul returned to Australia and gave himself up, he then served several years in prison.
 Christina and Andrew lived in Scotland for a while, before they returned to Australia and settled down in Sydney.